CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 1. Choose "Create New Project" on the startup screen (later, if you have a project already open, do Choose File -> New -> Project like usual).
 2. Choose the Phone and Tablet tab; click on the **Basic Activity** icon, then click Next.
-3. Choose an "Application Name" (e.g. "Hello Android").
+3. Choose "HelloAndroid" as the project Name.
 This will change the Package name and Save location automatically.
-4. Change the package name to something reasonable (e.g edu.cmu.<yourAndrewID>)
+4. Change the package name to something reasonable (e.g ds.edu.cmu.<yourAndrewID>)
 5. (Optional) Change the Save location by clicking the small file folder icon to bring up the FileChooser.
 You may need to enter a new directory name.
 6. Change the language to "Java" - it might default to "Kotlin" or nothing.
-7. Select Minimum SDK API 31 (Android 12.0 S) and click Finish.
-(If you choose a higher level, there will be fewer phones to choose from.)
+7. Select Minimum SDK API 33 (Android 13 Tiramisu) and click Finish.
+(Choosing a higher level will result in fewer phones to choose from, but we'll be using an emulator.)
+Click Finish.
-8. The "Installing Requested Components" window will show next; wait for it to load everything, then click Finish.
+8. The "Completing Requested Actions" window will show next; wait for it to load everything, then click Finish.
+The default project will show up; the Gradle build may take a moment.

+You will see an Android project in the IDE; it will take a few moments to build.
+It should be a fully-working "Hello Android" app.

 **(Optional)** If you have multiple versions of the Java JDK installed - in particular, if you have 1.8 - it might default to an older version, which will not be compatible with the current version of the Android SDK.
 If you think that's an issue (you project doesn't build and the error message says you're using 1.8, say), then do this:

-- click AndroidStudio->Preferences->Build,Execution,Deployment->Build Tool ->Gradle
+- on a Mac, click AndroidStudio->Settings->Build,Execution,Deployment->Build Tool ->Gradle

 - click the down arrow at the end of the Gradle JDK field